notthehoople/AdventOfCode/README.md

 ```

 + [Day 7](src/day07/day07.go)
-Day 7 - Part A done.
+Day 7 - Part A done.;
 Day 7 - Part B done.
 Output isn't cleaned up.
 Answer for original.txt is one less than that listed
 ```
 ./day07 -file original.txt -part a